 “I’m fine.”
 Mina took her coat off, folding the stain to the inside in a practiced motion, and got back into the car.
-She steered into the next parking spot without incident.
+She steered into the next empty spot without incident.

 The parking lot was slushy in the sunlight and icy in the shade.
 Mina dodged puddles, clutching her apron and visor as she ran to the building entrance, shivering the whole way.
-An arm, sleeved in navy wool, kept the automatic door from closing.
+An arm, sleeved in dark blue wool, kept the automatic door from closing.

 “Thanks,” she said.
 “So you’re a radiologist?”